medo64/CanStick/Hardware/Board/CanStick-Mini [C].md

 WARNING: This is a non-isolated board - beware of ground loops and all the fun that can happen with different ground potentials.

+#### Configuration ####

+In order to configure CanStick/Mini, one has to use MCP2221 Utility application (download from Microchip).
+In configuration, one MUST change GP1 designation to CLK_OUT.
+Optionally one can setup Descriptor ("CanStick/Mini"), Manufacturer ("Josip Medved"), and check Enumerate with serial number.
+Later will allow you to have separate COM port number for each of devices.